Contemplative Care Educator Training

 Requirements for consideration:

-- Practicing with the community in at least one weekly meditation practice on Monday and/or Wednesday evenings or Sunday morning
+- • Practicing with the NYZCCC community at least twice weekly on Monday and/or Wednesday evenings or Sunday morning

-- Contemplative Care Mentors and Educators will receive an honorarium and modest travel expenses
+- • Contemplative Care Educators will receive an honorarium or salary (depending)